Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Belonging, inclusion, and the impasse of being

-It is not hard to prove that the cardinality of the power set $p(x)$ is $2^n$ if the cardinality of $x$ is finite and equal to $n$.
-However, something seemingly quite paradoxical happens when infinite sets are taken into account.
-Even though Cantor's theorem does state that the cardinality of $p(x)$ is always larger than $x$ --- similarly as in case of finite sets --- axioms of set theory \emph{never} determine the exact cardinality of $p(x)$ of an infinite set $x$.
-Moreover, one can formally prove that there exists no proof determining the cardinality of the power sets of any infinite set.
-There is a general method of building models of set theory, discovered by the mathematician Paul Cohen, and called \emph{forcing} that yields models, where --- depending on construction details --- cardinalities of infinite power sets take different values.
-Consequently, quantity --- ``a fetish of objectivity'' \cite[p.
-83]{BE} as Badiou calls it --- does not define a measure of being but it leads to its impasse instead.
-It reveals an undetermined gap \cite[p.
-83]{BE}, where an event can occur --- ``that-which-is-not-being-qua-being'' \cite[p.
-184]{BE}.
+It is not hard to prove that the cardinality of the power set $p(x)$ is $2^n$ for every finite set $x$ of cardinality $n$.
+However, something quite paradoxical happens when infinite sets are considered.
+Even though Cantor’s theorem does state that the cardinality of $p(x)$ is always larger than $x$ --- similarly as in the case of finite sets --- axioms of set theory \emph{never} determine the exact cardinality of $p(x)$.
+Moreover, one can formally prove that there exists no proof determining the cardinality of the power sets of any given infinite set.
+There is a general method of building models of set theory, discovered by the mathematician Paul Cohen, and called \emph{forcing}, that yields models, where --- depending on construction details --- cardinalities of infinite power sets can take different values.
+Consequently, quantity --- ``a fetish of objectivity'' [BE, p.
+83] as Badiou calls it --- does not define a measure of being but it leads to its impasse instead.
+It reveals an undetermined gap [BE, p.
+83], where an event can occur --- ``that-which-is-not being-qua-being'' [BE, p.
+184].